1422

 The Great Seal

 On the death of a monarch the king’s Great Seal of gold, held by the Chancellor, had to be surrendered to the new king.
-The lords who were not in France with Henry V came in all haste to Windsor to carry out the customary procedures as best they could, handicapped by the age of the baby king.
+The lords who were not in France with Henry V died came in all haste to Windsor to carry out the customary procedure, handicapped by the age of the baby king.

 On 28 September 1422 in the ‘presence’ of King Henry VI, the Chancellor Thomas Langley, who had rushed south from his bishopric of Durham, put the Great Seal into the hands of the Duke of Gloucester and Gloucester entrusted it to Simon Gaunstede Keeper of the Chancery Rolls, who traditionally took charge of it when the chancellor was out of England.
-Gloucester was King Henry V’s younger brother, in England at the time, acting as Custodian of the Realm.
 Simon Gaunstede retained possession of the Great Seal until it was returned to the Duke of Gloucester in November while Parliament was in session (3).

 The transfer was witnessed by Henry Chichele Archbishop of Canterbury, Henry Beaufort, Bishop of Winchester, Philip Morgan Bishop of Worcester, a former Chancellor of Normandy, Edmund Lacy Bishop of Exeter, and Richard Fleming Bishop of Lincoln.
 James Butler Earl of Ormond, the king’s lieutenant in Ireland, John, Lord Talbot, John Stafford, Keeper of the Privy Seal, William, Lord Clinton and Robert, Lord Poynings, who were presumably near at hand (1, 2).